-- Release Notes
+- o Release Notes

-- Installing Embarcadero ER Studio Data Architect
+- o Installing Embarcadero ER/Studio Data Architect

-- Licensing
+- o Licensing

 Tutorials

 The tutorials are intended to help you get started using Embarcadero's data modeling and database design solution, ER/Studio Data Architect.

 After completing these tutorials, you'll have the foundation you need to explore the many features and benefits of ER/Studio Data Architect.
 You will have learned how to do the following: